braze-inc/braze-docs/_docs/_api/endpoints/cdi/get_integration_list.md

 ## Query parameters

-Note that each call to this endpoint will return 10 items.
-For a list with more than 10 integrations, use the `Link` header to retrieve the data on the next page as shown in the following example response.
+Each call to this endpoint will return 10 items.
+For a list with more than 10 integrations, use the `Link` header to retrieve the data on the next page as shown in the example response.

 | Parameter | Required | Data Type | Description |
 |---|---|---|---|